Audit export

 cullis-audit-verify.py exits with:

-0— all checks passed2— chain tamper detected (mismatch or break)3— TSA anchor mismatch (when applicable; the bundle includes RFC 3161 / mock TSA tokens and one doesn’t match its row)4— reserved (cross-org reconciliation, future use)5— unrecognized TSA token format
+0— all checks passed2— chain tamper detected (mismatch or break, on either chain)3— TSA anchor mismatch (when applicable; the bundle includes RFC 3161 / mock TSA tokens and one doesn’t match its row)4— reserved (cross-org reconciliation, future use)5— unrecognized TSA token format8—--require-anchorsset but zero dispute-grade anchors in the bundle9— bundle schema unrecognized (a row matches neither chain shape, or contradicts an explicit--chainoverride)

 Troubleshoot